So, you've decided you want to get lip fillers. Where do you start?

 After going over the basics with your practitioner and you've booked an appointment—it's lip filler time!
 This is the part where you'll delve into the nitty-gritty of your injectables and here's what you should know at this point:

 - Choose the amount of filler you're most comfortable with.
-You can choose 0.5 mil for a natural yet defined look, 1 mil for plump and reshaped lips, 1.5 mil for an extra rounded pout and 2.0 mil for a super full and juicy pucker.
+You can choose 0.5 mil for a natural yet defined look, 0.75 ml for plump and reshaped lips, 1 mil for an extra rounded pout, and so on.

 It's worth noting that throughout the selection process, you should take into consideration what your practitioner thinks is the right volume and brand for you, as well.